Aniket-Jain12/AI-Powered-Chatbot/README.md

 An AI Chatbot is a desktop application that enables users to interact with an AI-powered chatbot in multiple languages and get their query solved.
 It features a user-friendly interface, supports language translation, and has options to save and clear chat logs.

-## Features
+## Features🚀

-- Multiple Language Support: It can communicate in five different  languages, namely English, Spanish, French, German, and Hindi.
+- 🌏Multiple Language Support: It can communicate in five different  languages, namely English, Spanish, French, German, and Hindi.
-- Save chat logs: Export your chat conversations to a `.txt` file for future reference.
+- 💾Save chat logs: Export your chat conversations to a `.txt` file for future reference.
-- Delete chat logs: Reset the chat window with a single click.
+- 🗑️Delete chat logs: Reset the chat window with a single click.
-- Responsive AI: Intelligent response powered by Google Generative AI.
+- 🤖Responsive AI: Intelligent response powered by Google Generative AI.

-## Installation
+## Installation🛠️
 ### Prerequisites
 - Python 3.x.
 - Google Generative AI API key.